crtarsorg/istinomer-proveri-me/README.md

-# istinomer-factcheckr
+# Istinomer Fact Checker
-A chrome extension to have the people over at istinomer.rs fact check highlighted text on a website.
+A chrome extension to have the people over at istinomer.rs fact check text that has been highlighted on a website.

 ## Save Entry